Approach to Sustainability Reporting

 Moving to web-based GRI-compliant sustainability reporting provides information that is easier to update and more accessible for all of our stakeholders.
 We monitor our shared priorities on a continuous basis through regular interaction with stakeholders and periodic analysis, including stakeholder questionnaires we undertake every two to three years.

-In 2020, we retained the Center for Sustainability and Excellence (CSE) to provide verification of the application of the GRI Standards to our sustainability reporting and to verify that our disclosures meet the minimum requirements of the in-accordance Core option of the Standards.
+In 2023, we retained the Center for Sustainability and Excellence (CSE) to provide verification of the application of the GRI Standards to our sustainability reporting and to verify that our disclosures meet the minimum requirements of reporting in-accordance with the standards.
 The scope of work involved a review of Resolute’s sustainability reporting activities, including:

 - Statements, information and performance data

-CSE confirmed that Resolute’s sustainability reporting was prepared in accordance with the GRI Standards: Core option.
+CSE confirmed Resolute’s sustainability reporting was in compliance with the GRI Standards "In Accordance" level.

 Boundary and Presentation of Data